How to Read Constitutional Notes

 -

-- For elections that include only local offices such as municipal or county positions, one panel shall be assembled from the minimally eligible citizens within the affected district or districts.
-Any person who has reached the minimum age of eligibility under this Constitution may be included in the lottery pool, regardless of whether they are eligible to cast a full ballot.
-Every person who is eligible to vote in the election in question must be included as a lottery member.
-The lottery must be designed so that every person in the pool has an equal probability of selection.
-The pool from which any panel is drawn must contain more than one thousand people.
-The panel’s sole task is to produce questions about the candidates’ stated positions.
-Panel members shall produce no more than three questions per candidate running within their district.
-All questions must be answerable directly from the frozen platform text alone.
-Panel members may not reference outside sources, prior reporting, personal knowledge, or any information not contained in the frozen platform.
+For elections that include only local offices such as city or county positions, one panel is put together from eligible citizens in the affected area.
+Anyone who has reached the minimum age under this Constitution may be included in the lottery, even if they cannot cast a full ballot.
+Every person who is eligible to vote in the election must be included in the lottery.
+The lottery must give every person in the pool an equal chance of being chosen.
+The pool must contain more than one thousand people.
+The panel’s only job is to write questions about what the candidates have said they will do.
+Panel members may write no more than three questions per candidate in their district.
+All questions must be answerable using only the frozen platform text.
+Panel members may not use news articles, personal knowledge, or anything outside the frozen platform to write their questions.
 Questions must be simple and factual.
 A citizen who reads the relevant platform section for thirty minutes should be able to answer them correctly.
 The completed question set shall be published and made freely available to the public immediately upon completion.

 -